fedfedmedved/quanttop-thesis/chapter1_2 related works.md

 ## Related Works {#relatedworks}
 Multiple algorithms have already been analyzed and adapted, in order to run on GPUs.
 Thus, for porting UMAP an analysis of similar algorithms' ports is useful.
-Analyzing their approaches will provide inspiration on technology that can be used and estimations of what speedups can be achieved. t-SNE is a highly related algorithm, that also shares computational steps with UMAP.
+Analyzing their approaches will provide inspiration for technologies can be used and estimations of what speedups can be achieved through them. t-SNE is a highly related algorithm, that also shares computational steps with UMAP.
 Since there are ports of t-SNE for GPUs, the following section evaluates these efforts.
 Listed are summarizations of two publications and explanations of their approaches.